shanth2600/An-Analysis-of-Popular-Music-in-R/README.md

 length(genres)
 ```

-This disparity might be because, in the hopes to cut down on runtime, we only used 20% of the data for this clustering task, but it might also be because, in terms of the metrics listed above, many songs are more closely related than self-reported genres of their singers might have you believe.
+This disparity might be because, in the hopes to cut down on runtime, we only used 10% of the data for this clustering task, but it might also be because our notion of similarity does not precisely correspond to a genre and many songs across genres are more closely related.

-One a related note, similar to how we settled the debate about who the most influential singers might be, we show a pie chart of genres as reported by the artists themselves.
-Perhaps unsurprisingly, most artists identify as Pop/rock singers.
+On a related note, similar to how we settled the debate about who the most influential singers might be, we show a pie chart of genres as reported by the artists themselves.
+Perhaps unsurprisingly, we find that most artists identify as Pop/Rock singers.

 ```{r}
 pop_genres <- select(influences, influencer_main_genre)